 If you've spent any amount of time looking into the most popular exercise bikes on the market today, more likely than not you've already heard plenty about Peloton.

 After all, it's basically the talk of the entire fitness world.
-And being one of the best-rated exercise bikes to hit the market in recent years, it carved out a pretty cool niche of its own - honing in on interactive training and instructor-led workouts.
+And being one of the best-rated exercise bikes to hit the market in recent years, it carved out a pretty cool niche of its own - honing in on interactive training and instructor-led workouts that have been known to make exercise bikes with virtual courses a favorite for many.

-But here's the thing - the Peloton isn't just all connectivity, great bike with screen, and no substance.
+But here's the thing - the Peloton isn't just all connectivity, great exercise bike with screen, and no substance.
 This bike is actually backed by an impressive hardware setup and an incredibly solid build that is absolutely worthy of every bit of the praise it's getting online.
-That's how Peloton sets itself apart from other bike brands.
+That's how Peloton sets itself apart from other bike brands as can be seen in our comparison of the Peloton, Echolon and Nordictrack.

 Simply put, the Peloton is made to wow, and that it definitely does!